Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| Initial time
+| **Initial time**

 #. **tinit** Initial time [T].

-Assigns a new value for the initial time, which defaults to zero.
-This is useful if you are restarting the simulation and want to index the times used to an earlier run.
+| Assigns a new value for the initial time, which defaults to zero.
+This
+  is useful if you are restarting the simulation and want to index the times used to an earlier run.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Initial timestep
+| **Initial timestep**

 #. **val** Initial timestep size [T].

-Assigns a new value for the initial timestep, which defaults to 0.01 time units.
+| Assigns a new value for the initial timestep, which defaults to 0.01
+  time units.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Maximum timestep
+| **Maximum timestep**

 #. **val** Maximum timestep size [T].

-Assigns a new value for the maximum timestep size, which defaults to :math:`10^{25}` time units.
+| Assigns a new value for the maximum timestep size, which defaults to
+  :math:`10^{25}` time units.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

+**

 #. **time(i), max_timestep(i)...end** Simulation time [T] and maximum
    timestep size [T] list.